melange-re/melange-for-react-devs-template/README.md

 You can see all available commands by running `make help` or just `make`.
 Here are a few of the most useful ones:

-- `make init`: set up opam local switch and download OCaml, Melange and JavaScript dependencies
+- `make init`: set up opam local switch and download OCaml, Melange, and JavaScript dependencies
 - `make install`: install OCaml, Melange, and JavaScript dependencies
-- `make watch`: watch for the filesystem and have Melange rebuild on every change
+- `make watch`: watch the filesystem and have Melange rebuild on every change
 - `make serve`: serve the application with a local HTTP server